PoliticalGraveyard.com

 Harper, John W. — of Broome County, N.Y.
 Member of New York state assembly from Broome County, 1817-18.
 Burial location unknown.

 Harper, Joseph Morrill (1787-1865) — also known as Joseph M. Harper — of Canterbury, Merrimack County, N.H.
 Born in Limerick, York County, Maine, June 21, 1787.
 Democrat.
-Member of New Hampshire state house of representatives, 1826-27; member of New Hampshire state senate 4th District, 1829-31; U.S. Representative from New Hampshire at-large, 1831-35.
+Served in the U.S. Army during the War of 1812; physician; member of New Hampshire state house of representatives, 1826-27; member of New Hampshire state senate 4th District, 1829-31; Governor of New Hampshire, 1831; U.S. Representative from New Hampshire at-large, 1831-35.
 Died in Canterbury, Merrimack County, N.H., January 15, 1865 (age 77 years, 208 days).
 Interment at Village Cemetery, Canterbury, N.H.

 Harper, Joseph W. (1826-1886) — Born in 1826.
-Son of Fletcher Harper (died 1877).
 U.S. Consul in Munich, 1880-86, died in office 1886.
 Died, of Bright's disease, in Munich (München), Germany, December 8, 1886 (age about 60 years).
 Interment at Sleepy Hollow Cemetery, Sleepy Hollow, N.Y.

-Relatives: Married to Ellen Urling Smith.
+Relatives: Son of Fletcher Harper; married to Ellen Urling Smith.

 Harper, Joshua — of Illinois.
 Delegate to Illinois state constitutional convention Henry and Knox counties, 1847.
 Burial location unknown.